justzen0/justzen0.github.io/_books/vigyan-bhairav-tantra.md

 ---
 layout: book
-title: "Victory City"
+title: "Vigyan Bhairav Tantra"
-author: "Salman Rushdie"
+author: "Osho"
-quote: "A place for my detailed thoughts on this book."
+quote: "The only way to know the truth is to experience it."
 image: /assets/img/books/default-book-bg.jpg # Default background image
 ---